All Episodes

 It's Christmas.

-I need to be I should be more in a pericomo mood.
+I should be more in a pericomo mood.

-I should be more bello.
+I should be more bellow.

-It's the it's the day before Christmas Eve.
+It's the day before Christmas Eve.

-Uh so hang on a minute.
+So hang on a minute.

 It doesn't do anything for them.

-This is a government health care bill that's all government and no health care.
+This is a government healthcare bill that's all government and no health care.

-Uh and that's the genius of these guys, that they understand that's what it's about.
+And that's the genius of these guys, that they understand that's what it's about.

 It's like the environment.

-It makes no difference because the whole thing is an excuse and it's an excuse uh to expand government.
+It makes no difference because the whole thing is an excuse and it's an excuse to expand government.

 That's why if it's hot, you need more government regulation.